Code of Conduct

 The Principal or their designee may overturn a removal at any point between receiving the referral form issued by the teacher and the close of business on the day following the 48-hour period for the informal conference, if a conference is requested.
 No student removed from the classroom by the classroom teacher will be permitted to return to the classroom until the Principal or their designee makes a final determination, or the period of removal expires, whichever is less.

-Any disruptive student removed from the classroom by the classroom teacher shall be offered continued educational programming and activities until he or she is permitted to return to the classroom.
+Any disruptive student removed from the classroom by the classroom teacher will be offered continued educational programming and activities until he or she is permitted to return to the classroom.

 The Principal must keep a written record of all removals of students from class.